What Are The Different Types Of Content Marketing?

 Blogging is great.
 It’s how I built Backlinko.
 But there’s no denying that other forms of content are growing super quickly.

-Just over the past year, the podcasting world grew from 18.5 million episodes to 29 million.
+Over the last two years, the podcasting world grew from 18.5 million episodes to 30 million.

 So when you publish content in multiple formats, you can tap into those growing audiences.